ulissesbcorrea/Cost-Sensitive_Bert_and_Transformers/README.md

 All PyTorch models (Albert, BERT, BART, ...) have been modified to handle class weights.
 TensorFlow implementations of models do not yet include class weights.

+We found that cost weighting is especially useful when the training, development and test sets are dissimilar.
+We show that when training and test sets are dissimilar, cost weighting can be effective. **Training and test data are often dissimilar in social media and similar user generated datasets.** You can use the [script provided in utils](utils/Wilcoxon_Signed-rank_test_for_Corpus_similarity.py) to check the similarity of corpora.
+[This colab notebook](https://colab.research.google.com/drive/1j-hHzpjuY98FY8470oyJH9eajYV18Qan?usp=sharing) describes its usage.

 We are in the process of adding this functionality for sequence to sequence models.

 If you make use of this package, please [cite](https://github.com/H-TayyarMadabushi/Cost-Sensitive_Bert_and_Transformers#citation) our work